Darren Powell: Crystal Palace

 In the 2004–05 season, however, Powell found himself dropping down the pecking order in the club's first team and having limited game time, only appearing three times in the League Cup.
-On 20 November 2004, he spent a month on loan to West Ham United.
+On 20 November 2004, he spent a month on loan to West Ham.
 His debut came on 24 November 2004 against rivals' Millwall, where he played the whole game, in a 1–0 loss.
-In a follow up match against Watford, Powell scored his only goal for the club, in a 3–2 win.
-After the spell at West Ham United, Powell returned to his parent club, Crystal Palace.
+In a follow-up match against Watford, Powell scored his only goal for the club, in a 3–2 win.
+After his spell at West Ham United, Powell returned to his parent club, Crystal Palace.

-Upon returning to Crystal Palace, Powell made his first Premier League appearance, where he played the whole game, in a 2–0 win over Aston Villa on 3 January 2005.
-In a follow up match against Manchester City on 15 January 2005, he scored his first Premier League goal, in a 3–1 loss.
+Upon returning to Palace, Powell made his first Premier League appearance, where he played the whole game, in a 2–0 win over Aston Villa on 3 January 2005.
+In a follow-up match against Manchester City on 15 January 2005, he scored his first Premier League goal, in a 3–1 loss.
 However, injuries plagued him once again, as the club were relegated to the Championship at the end of the season.
-At the end of the 2004–05 season, Powell had made 10 appearances, scoring once in all competitions.
-However, Powell was released by the club.
+At the end of the 2004–05 season, Powell had made 10 appearances, scoring once in all competitions, but was subsequently released by the club.